• Skip to primary navigation

 Bachelor of Science in Automotive Engineering

 As said earlier, most schools do not offer a bachelor’s degree program in automotive engineering.
-Therefore, a good number of automotive students enter a mechanical engineering program with an automotive concentration.
+Therefore, many automotive students enter a mechanical engineering program with an automotive concentration.

-Typical coursework in a bachelor in automotive engineering program will cover:
+Typical coursework in a bachelor in automotive engineering program will cover the following:

 • Automobile dynamics